Montenegro Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Montenegro without a visa for tourism, business, or family visits
+Citizens of these countries can enter Montenegro without a visa for tourism or business purposes

 Includes